pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 };
 ```

-Work your way to console log the following
+Work your way to console log the following.

 1. color
 1. contents